 The two places are joined in the hope that the second round of talks between the Syrian government and opposition forces will be successful, with Homs regarded as a testing ground for both parties to show their ability and willingness to negotiate a fresh political start.
-However, disrupting aid deliveries proved once again that they didn't manage to find a compromise - even when it comes to humanitarian aid.
+However, violence over the weekend disrupting aid deliveries proved once again that they didn't manage to find a compromise - even when it comes to humanitarian aid.

 In January, the first round of talks between Syrian opposition and government delegates failed to yield results.
 The mere fact that talks were held was hailed as a success.